georgeyk/mkdocs-gentags/README.md

 A [mkdocs][1] plugin to generate tags from metadata (aka frontmatter).

-Generates virtual files, and inject context in the page objects to facilitate rendering in custom templates.
+Generates virtual files for tags, and inject context in the page objects to facilitate rendering in custom templates.
 The virtual files behave as normal files, they can be linked, indexed and so on.

 For more information, installation steps and examples, see the [documentation][2].